chaos-mesh/chaos-mesh/doc/io_chaos.md

 This document will help user to build IO Chaos experiments.

-IO Chaos can help user simulate file system falults such as I/O delay, read/write errors, etc. It can inject delay and errno when you using syscall about IO like `open`, `read`, `write`.
+IO Chaos can help user simulate file system faults such as I/O delay, read/write errors, etc. It can inject delay and errno when user using syscall about IO like `open`, `read`, `write`.

 ## Sample Config